Visiting the Exhibition & Tour

 Can we buy tickets before we come?

-Exhibition & Tour tickets are sold on a first-come, first-served basis, and since our tours are so regular we rarely have problems with them selling out.
+Guided Tour tickets are sold on a first-come, first-served basis, and since our tours are so regular we rarely have problems with them selling out.
 We advise, however, that you arrive at least 30 minutes before the final tour of the day to prevent disappointment.

-You can buy vouchers for Globe Theatre tours at the Globe Shop by following this link: Exhibition & Tour E-Vouchers / Shakespeare's Globe.
+You can buy vouchers for Globe Theatre tours at the Globe Shop by following this link: Guided Tour E-Vouchers / Shakespeare's Globe.
 These can be redeemed for tickets on the day of your arrival.
 Please note: these vouchers do not book you on a specific tour, nor do they allow you fast-track entry.

 Can we use our London pass?